 psql --host=<yourserver> --port=<port> --username=<server admin login> --dbname=<database name>

 For example, the following command connects to an example server:

 psql parameter Value Description --host Server name The server name value that you used when you created the Azure Database for PostgreSQL server earlier.
 The example server shown is mydemoserver.postgres.database.azure.com.
 Use the fully qualified domain name (*.postgres.database.azure.com) as shown in the example.
 If you don't remember your server name, follow the steps in the previous section to get the connection information. --port 5432 The port to use when you connect to the Azure Database for PostgreSQL server. --username Server admin login name The server admin login username that you supplied when you created the Azure Database for PostgreSQL server earlier.
 If you don't remember your username, follow the steps in the previous section to get the connection information.
 The format is username@servername. --dbname postgres The default, system-generated database name that was created for the first connection.
 Later, you create your own database.

 After you run the psql command with your own parameter values, you're prompted to enter the server admin password.
 This password is the same one that you provided when you created the server.

 psql parameter Suggested value Description password Your admin password The typed password characters aren't shown on the bash prompt.
-After you type all the characters, select the Enter key to authenticate and connect.
+After you type all the characters, hit the Enter key to authenticate and connect.

 After you connect, the psql utility displays a postgres prompt where you type sql commands.
-In the initial connection output, a warning might appear because the psql in Cloud Shell might be a different version than the Azure Database for PostgreSQL server version.
+In the initial connection output, a warning may appear because the psql you're using might be a different version than the Azure Database for PostgreSQL server version.

 Example psql output: